Groumy/Groumy.github.io/_posts/2013-06-21-going-savage-part-1.md

 sold for less than 10$ and is only missing the Game mastering chapter.

-The campaign went well, but the player got confuse with the toughness saves of the True20 system, �One almost died at the first encounter because he didn't understand well enough how the game worked and put not enough toughness for his fighter.
+The campaign went well, but the player got confuse with the toughness saves of the True20 system, One almost died at the first encounter because he didn't understand well enough how the game worked and put not enough toughness for his fighter.
 Also they never get over the idea that they didn't need any other dice than a d20.
 In retrospective I should